dirkhovy/dirkhovy.github.io/content/authors/1_dirk_hovy/_index.md

 - Researchers
 ---

+Welcome!

-**Dirk Hovy** is a Full Professor in the Computing Sciences Department of Bocconi University, and the scientific director of the [Data and Marketing Insights](www.dmi.unibocconi.eu/) research unit.
-Previously, he was faculty at the University of Copenhagen, got a PhD from USC's Information Sciences Institute, and a linguistics master's in Germany.
+I am a Full Professor in the [Computing Sciences Department of Bocconi University](https://cs.unibocconi.eu/), and the scientific director of the [Data and Marketing Insights](www.dmi.unibocconi.eu/) research unit.
+Previously, I was CS faculty at the University of Copenhagen, got a PhD from USC's Information Sciences Institute, and a linguistics master's in Germany.

-Dirk is interested in the interaction between language, society, and machine learning, or what language can tell us about society, and what computers can tell us about language.
-He is also interested in ethical questions of bias and algorithmic fairness in machine learning.
+I am interested in the interaction between language, society, and machine learning, or **what computers can tell us about language and what language can tell us about society**.
+I am also interested in ethical questions of bias and algorithmic fairness in machine learning.

-He has authored over [100 articles on these topics](https://scholar.google.com/citations?user=7xluaTAAAAAJ&hl=it&oi=ao), including 3 best paper awards, and [two](https://www.cambridge.org/core/elements/text-analysis-in-python-for-social-scientists/BFAB0A3604C7E29F6198EA2F7941DFF3) [textbooks](https://www.cambridge.org/core/elements/abs/text-analysis-in-python-for-social-scientists/54B82AEA3FB586919A2265E6799ACB11) on NLP in Python.
+I have authored over [100 articles on these topics](https://scholar.google.com/citations?user=7xluaTAAAAAJ&hl=it&oi=ao), including 3 best paper awards, and [two](https://www.cambridge.org/core/elements/text-analysis-in-python-for-social-scientists/BFAB0A3604C7E29F6198EA2F7941DFF3) [textbooks](https://www.cambridge.org/core/elements/abs/text-analysis-in-python-for-social-scientists/54B82AEA3FB586919A2265E6799ACB11) on text processing in Python.

-Dirk has co-founded and organized several workshops (on [computational social science](https://sites.google.com/site/nlpandcss/), and [ethics in NLP](http://ethicsinnlp.com/)), and was a local organizer for the EMNLP 2017 conference.
+I co-founded and organized several workshops (on [computational social science](https://sites.google.com/site/nlpandcss/), and [ethics in NLP](http://ethicsinnlp.com/)), and I was a local organizer for the EMNLP 2017 conference.
-He was awarded an ERC Starting Grant project 2020 for research on demographic bias in NLP.
+I was awarded an ERC Starting Grant project 2020 for research on demographic bias in NLP.

-Outside of work, Dirk enjoys cooking, running, and leather-crafting.
+Outside of work, I enjoy cooking, running, leather-crafting, and picking up heavy things to put them back down.